Harrys09/laravel-task/README.md

 # Assessment Task

 ## Information
 1.)
+Clone this project where you want to clone.
+2.)
+Run Composer update in your project directory.
+3.)
 Please rename .env.example => .env
-2.)
-Run this command in your project directory => php artisan key:generate 3.)
+4.)
+Run this command in your project directory => php artisan key:generate 5.)
 Then run test whatever you want :)

 ## Time
 The alloted time frame for this task is 2 days.